Loans Mortgages

 Qualifying for a construction loan

-The application process is more complicated than a traditional mortgage as well.
-Your application has to include information about your contractor and builder, as well as your projected schedule and construction plans.
+The application process for a construction loan is typically more complicated than a traditional mortgage.
+Your application must include information about your contractor and builder, as well as details about your projected schedule and construction plans.

 Types of construction loans